Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Thermodynamic limit of CME and backward equation in the HJE forms

 The following proposition follows Barles-Perthame's procedure \cite{Barles_Perthame_1987} to use the upper semicontinuous (USC) envelope of the numerical approximation to construct a subsolution to \eqref{resolventP}.
 Let $u_{\V}(\vxi), \, \vxi\in \Omega_{\V}$ be the solution to \eqref{dis_exist}, and define

 Similarly, we use the lower semicontinuous (LSC) envelope to construct a supersolution

 We denote the set of upper semicontinuous functions on $\bR^N$ as $\usc.$

-\begin{prop} Let $u_{\V}(\vxi)$ be a solution to \eqref{dis_exist} with $f\in \ell^{\8}_{c*}$.
+Below, we impose the local Lipschitz continuity condition for ${\Phi}^\pm_j(\vx), \, \vx\in \mathbb{R}^N$ after zero extension.
+This condition is to guarantee the comparison principle for the viscosity sub/super solution constructed in the following proposition.
+We remark that this local Lipschitz continuity condition can be weakened, but the comparison principle requires more estimates; see \cite{Deng_Feng_Liu_2011, Kraaij_Mahe_2020}.
+Similar assumptions on the vanishing rate of fluxes near the boundary are studied for the sample path large deviation principle \cite{Agazzi_Andreis_Patterson_Renger_2021}. \begin{prop} Let $u_{\V}(\vxi)$ be a solution to \eqref{dis_exist} with $f\in \ell^{\8}_{c*}$.
 Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is local Lipschitz continuous.
-Assume there exists a positive $\vm$ satisfying \eqref{mb_j}.
+Assume there exists (componently) positive $\vm$ satisfying \eqref{mb_j}.
 Then as $h\to 0$, the upper semicontinuous envelope $\bar{u}(\vx)$ is a subsolution to \eqref{resolventP}.
 The lower semicontinuous envelope $\underline{u}(\vx)$ is a supersolution to \eqref{resolventP}.
 Furthermore, from the comparison principle,